4creators/BenchmarksGame/README.md

 The programs that we measure have been crowd-sourced, contributed to the project by an ever-changing self-selected group.

-We are usually happy to accept new programs.
-If you wish to contribute a better program then please refer to [CONTRIBUTING.md](/CONTRIBUTING.md).
+We are usually happy to accept better programs.
+If you wish to contribute a program then please follow these instructions — [CONTRIBUTING.md](/CONTRIBUTING.md).

 Suggestions?